zipvilization/Zipvilization/world/time/index.md

 parent: The World
 nav_order: 5
 description: >
   Time is a structural dimension of Zipvilization.
-Blockchain blocks become biological cycles, allowing Zips, Territories, and the world itself to mature through deterministic development rather than instant acquisition.
+Blockchain progression becomes biological time, allowing Zips and Territories to develop through deterministic cycles instead of instant acquisition.
 permalink: /world/time/
 ---